Protests for Mir Shakil-ur-Rahman’s release: Govt’s vengeful campaign against independent press criticised

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI/LAHORE/ PESHAWAR: The Prime Minister, Imran Khan, and his cabinet should be held accountable for their policies against the citizens of Pakistan and for their vengeful campaign against the Jang-Geo Group, said Pakistan Muslim League-Nawaz leader Iqbal Khaksar on Wednesday speaking to the protest against the unduly long detention of the Editor-in-Chief.
+KARACHI/ LAHORE/ PESHAWAR: The Prime Minister, Imran Khan, and his cabinet should be held accountable for their policies against the citizens of Pakistan and for their vengeful campaign against the Jang-Geo Group, said Pakistan Muslim League-Nawaz leader Iqbal Khaksar on Wednesday while speaking to the protest against the unduly long detention of the Editor-in-Chief.

+The workers of the Jang-Geo Group have been agitating countrywide against the gags on the free press, particularly focusing on government's vendetta against the Jang-Geo Group since the inauguration of the PTI government.

 Meanwhile, prominent civil society, human rights and labour rights activists welcomed the recent statement by the Chairman of the Council of Islamic Ideology (CII) Prof. Dr. Qibla Ayaz, who termed the arrest and continued detention of Mir Shakil as “anti-Sharia and anti-democratic” and demanded immediate release of the senior journalist.